formatjs/formatjs/README.md

 ### Node/CommonJS

-1. You can install the mixin with npm: `npm install react-intl`
+1. You can install the mixin with npm: `npm install react-intl`.
-2. Load in the module and register it:
+2. Load in the module and register it.

 ```javascript
 var ReactIntlMixin = require('react-intl');